 - The woman has not given further notice of consenting to another man being treated as the child’s father

-If neither of the above situations are relevant then a woman may be treated as the child’s other parent if, the woman was alive at the time of treatment and the agreed female parenthood conditions are satisfied.
-These conditions follow the same suit as those concerning fatherhood but with relation to a female not male.
+An unmarried female partner may be treated as the child’s other parent if the woman was alive at the time of treatment, and the agreed female parenthood conditions under the HFEA are satisfied.
+These conditions mirror the agreed fatherhood conditions (above).

 Applying for parenthood in surrogacy situations

-How can a person determine the paternity in court?
+How can a person determine paternity in court?